JouseJG/docker-nginx-certbot-fastapi/README.md

         docker-compose up

 ## Recognition
-This repository is based on the [nginx-certbot] repository (https://github.com/wmnnd/nginx-certbot).
+This repository is based on the repository [nginx-certbot](https://github.com/wmnnd/nginx-certbot).

 Only the content was extended to include a fastAPI server to act as a reverse proxy and nginx could redirect users through `port 8000`.